Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 7 Desember 2025 09.26.49 UTC
+- WIB: Minggu, 7 Desember 2025 11.01.07 UTC
-- WITA: Minggu, 7 Desember 2025 10.26.49 UTC
+- WITA: Minggu, 7 Desember 2025 12.01.07 UTC
-- WIT: Minggu, 7 Desember 2025 11.26.49 UTC
+- WIT: Minggu, 7 Desember 2025 13.01.07 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

 Kategori: nature